 2. You don’t have to stick to one project for long

 You can complete a project in a set amount of time and will be able to determine whether you actually like it or not.
 If you like it, you can seek out other projects similar to this once.
 Like it and still curious about other things?
 Then go find different projects that might lead you on another path.
-And if you absolutely know you couldn’t do something like this forever?
+Hate it?
 No problem, get on the app and find another gig you might prefer.

 3. You don’t need to be an expert

 Re: topics above.
-In college you should have the freedom to try jobs on for size.
+In college, you should have the freedom to try jobs on for size.
 So, even though you should be competent and diligent when working on a project, you shouldn’t be afraid to ask questions that come with the eagerness to learn.
-Pro tip: No one is every really an “expert.”
+Pro tip: No one is ever really an “expert.”